KimonoBoy/SHVDNTutorial-Nuclei/README.md

 See the [Wiki](https://github.com/KimonoBoy/SHVDN-Tutorial/wiki)

 ## Current Mod Progress
+Added an OLD black-hole script of mine.
+Will be updated later.
+Aim, press and hold H to create a black hole.
+The black hole is removed when you release H again.

 Updating a bunch of different features and adding new smaller features.
 Also refactoring some.

 Fow now, its bedtime.